Guardians vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have come away with 13 wins in the 30 contests they have been listed as the underdogs in this season.
+- The Guardians have been chosen as underdogs in 31 games this year and have walked away with the win 13 times (41.9%) in those games.

-- Cleveland has played as an underdog of +140 or more twice this season and lost both games.
+- Cleveland has a record of 3-8, a 27.3% win rate, when it's set as an underdog of +120 or more by bookmakers this season.

-- The moneyline set for this matchup implies the Guardians have a 41.7% chance of coming away with a victory in the contest.
+- The Guardians have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.

 - In 10 games with a line this season, the Guardians have a mark of 7-3-0 against the spread.